Irish Soda Bread Muffins

 - Don’t overmix the batter: Be sure to mix the dry and wet ingredients until just combined.
 Overmixing activates the gluten in the flour, leading to a tougher texture.
 Also, make sure your baking soda is fresh and hasn’t expired, as this can affect the rise of the muffins.

-Irish Soda Bread Muffins with Buttermilk and Raisins
+Irish Soda Bread Muffins Recipe

 Equipment